-They must obtain a unique invoice reference number for every business-to-business invoice by uploading on the GSTN’s portal known as the invoice registration portal.
+These businesses must obtain a unique invoice reference number for every business-to-business invoice by uploading on the GSTN’s invoice registration portal.
 The portal verifies the correctness and genuineness of the invoice.
 Thereafter, it authorises using the digital signature along with a QR code.

-E-invoicing allows interoperability of invoices and helps reduce data entry errors.
+e-Invoicing allows interoperability of invoices and helps reduce data entry errors.
 It is designed to pass the invoice information directly from the IRP to the GST portal and the e-way bill portal.
-It will, therefore, eliminate the requirement for manual data entry while filing ANX-1/GST returns and for the generation of part-A of the e-way bills.
+It will, therefore, eliminate the requirement for manual data entry while filing GSTR-1 and helps in the generation of e-way bills too.